-- i) Withdrawal of accreditation is a last resort measure that Council would undertake and it is applied only where the exit level qualification outcomes have fallen below minimum standards or where conditional accreditation will not be an effective solution. - Students already registered in a qualification at the time of the accreditation visit will be able to complete the qualification and will still be recognised by the SACAP as candidate professionals from an accredited ALS. - iii) New registering students should be made aware that the ALS is not accredited until further notice.
+Withdrawal of accreditation shall only be implemented by Council as a last resort and it shall be applied only where the exit level qualification outcomes have fallen below minimum standards or where conditional accreditation will not be an effective solution.

+- Students already registered in a qualification at the time of the accreditation visit shall be allowed to complete the qualification and such qualification must be recognised by the SACAP for registration as candidates from an accredited ALS. - iii) New registering students shall be made aware that the ALS is not accredited until further notice.

-10. Accreditation visits for first-time accreditation
+12. Accreditation visits for first-time accreditation